mumblebaj/MMM-Growatt/README.md

             config: {
                 username: "username",
                 password: "password",
-                plantId: "plantId" // Cacn be obtained from the Growatt site by checking your Plant information.
+                plantId: "plantId", // Can be obtained from the Growatt site by checking your Plant information.
 This can be accessed from the left side of the screen
+                updateInterval: 1000*60*30 //Update every 30 minutes
         }
 },
 ````